-A Data Breach has occurred when the legitimate owner or custodian of sensitive information verifies that it has been intentionally or accidentally been compromised.
+A Data Breach has occurred when the legitimate owner or custodian of sensitive information verifies that it has been intentionally or accidentally compromised.
 The term data breach may also refer to when a party that isn’t explicitly approved to view or access another’s information is confirmed to have done so.

 Data breaches are often intentional disclosures or theft of another party’s information by a hacker or an inside threat such as a disgruntled employee or whistleblower.
 Sometimes called data incidents, these events are known to involve personally identifiable information (PII) data, bankcard information, social security numbers, and medical records.
 Adversaries such as individuals, competitors, and foreign governments also carry out these attacks to obtain corporate or government proprietary secrets such as customer data, manufacturing processes, and programming source code.